ttlekich/cards/README.md

     -   [ ] When joining an existing game
     -   [ ] When joining a full game
 -   [ ] Cloud function to remove stale/completed games
+-   [ ] Starting a round with an 8 UX

 #### Medium